Oregon vs. Michigan: Odds, spread, over/under - December 2

 Oregon vs. Michigan Betting Trends

-- Oregon has covered once in three chances against the spread this season.
+- Oregon has a record of 1-2-0 against the spread this season.

-- So far this season, one of the Ducks games has hit the over.

-- Michigan has won three games against the spread this season, while failing to cover three times.
+- Michigan has put together a 3-3-0 ATS record so far this year.

-- Wolverines games have gone over the point total four out of six times this season.
+- A total of four Wolverines games this year have gone over the point total.

 Oregon Futures Odds